Britains chat Show King Michael Parkinson Dies Aged 88 - UrduPoint

 He switched from the BBC to commercial rival ITV in 2004, where he continued until 2007.

-Parkinson's final two-hour show in late 2007 featured a typically star-studded line-up of footballer David Beckham, actors Michael Caine and Judy Dench, environmental broadcaster David Attenborough and comedian Billy Connolly.
+Parkinson's final two-hour show in late 2007 featured a typically star-studded lineup of footballer David Beckham, actors Michael Caine and Judi Dench, environmental broadcaster David Attenborough and comedian Billy Connolly.

-Parkinson was knighted by the late Queen at Buckingham Palace in 2008.
+Parkinson was knighted by the late Queen Elizabeth at Buckingham Palace in 2008.

 Prior to taking to the airwaves, he worked as a newspaper journalist, work that he credited with honing his interview skills.